 - The prescription details show each prescription you submitted during the claim period.
 The table lists each prescription, price, if it was accepted, and relevant reason codes.

-- PBS entitlement errors is a table of each prescription where there was an associated entitlement error.
+- PBS entitlement errors is a table of each prescription where there was a related entitlement error.
 It details the relevant rejects, warnings or information and provides the pharmacist with details of the entitlement errors.

 - The explanation of reason codes explains the reason your PDS returned for prescriptions within the claim period.
 Your PDS provides reason codes to explain warnings or rejected prescriptions.

-Checking the PBS service or system status before you claim
+Check the PBS system status before you claim

 You can also check the operational status of phone lines.